 In addition to shorter cranks making riding on aerobars more comfortable, several ultra-cyclists have reported lowering their saddle height by 5-10 mm for ultra-distance events compared to what they would use for short rides to prevent ligament and tendon problems, myself included.
 Having a lower saddle means that the knee is compressed even more at the top of the pedal stroke.
 These two characteristics of ultracyclists (extensive use of aerobars and possibly a slightly lower saddle height) suggest that ultra-cyclists should certainly experiment with using shorter cranks than would be recommended by the universal formulas above.

 When trying different crank lengths, keep in mind that shorter cranks encourage a higher pedaling cadence (because people tend to keep their tangential foot speed constant rather than their rotational foot speed).
 This means that people using shorter cranks are better off with lower gearing that allows them to use a higher cadence when traveling at the same speed as someone with longer cranks.
-For other factors to consider when choosing gears, see the page on Gear Ratios.
+For other factors to consider when choosing gears, see the Gear Ratios for Bikepacking & Ultra-Distance Cycling page.

 Who Are Typical Crank Lengths Suitable For?

 In addition to the lines for recommended crank lengths, the graph above also includes typical height distributions for males and females.

 The heights of people who are accommodated by the range of crank lengths that are commonly offered (170 to 175 mm) is shown by the area shaded in dark orange when using the “machine” equation (using the Obree equation would yield an even narrower height range).
 This suggests that bikes are sold with cranks that are not appropriate for the 50% of males who are below average height (i.e., below 1.77 m or 5’10”) and those whose height is in the upper 20% (i.e., above 1.85 m or 6’1″).
 Just 30% of males are catered for appropriately.